-This is a quarterly index that was released last week by the the National Association of Home Builders (NAHB).
+I haven't posted this in some time.
+This is a quarterly index that was released last year by the the National Association of Home Builders (NAHB).
 This index is similar to the overall housing market index (HMI).
 The NAHB started this index in Q4 2008 (during the housing bust), so the readings were initially very low

-From the NAHB: 55+ Housing Builders and Developers Stay Confident in Third Quarter
+From the NAHB: Builder Confidence in the 55+ Housing Market Drops in the Third Quarter

-Builder confidence in the single-family 55+ housing market continued to be positive in the third quarter of 2017, according to the National Association of Home Builders (NAHB) 55+ Housing Market Index (HMI), released [last week].Click on graph for larger image.
+Builder confidence in the single-family 55+ housing market dropped seven points to 60 in the third quarter, according to the National Association of Home Builders' (NAHB) 55+ Housing Market Index (HMI) ...
+Although the index declined, it is still in positive territory as a reading above 50 means that more builders view conditions as good than poor.Click on graph for larger image.

-This graph shows the NAHB 55+ Single Family HMI through Q3 2017.
-And reading above 50 indicates that more builders view conditions as good than as poor.
-The index decreased to 59 in Q3 down from 66 in Q2.
+This graph shows the NAHB 55+ Single Family HMI through Q3 2018.
+Any reading above 50 indicates that more builders view conditions as good than as poor.
+The index decreased to 60 in Q3 down from 67 in Q2.

-There are two key drivers in addition to the improved economy: 1) there is a large cohort moving into the 55+ group, and 2) the homeownership rate typically increases for people in the 55 to 70 year old age group.
+There are two key drivers in addition to the improved economy: 1) there is a large cohort that recently moved into the 55+ group, and 2) the homeownership rate typically increases for people in the 55 to 70 year old age group.
 So demographics should be favorable for the 55+ market.